tinylit/codearts/README.md

 ![appveyor-ci](https://ci.appveyor.com/api/projects/status/hojhf5erylaap05b?svg=true)
 ![AppVeyor tests (compact)](https://img.shields.io/appveyor/tests/tinylit/skybuilding.svg?compact_message)

-### What is SkyBuilding?
+### What is CodeArts?
-SkyBuilding is a lightweight, simple, and efficient infrastructure (including type cast, copy, mapping, and ORM support).
+CodeArts is a lightweight, simple, and efficient infrastructure (including type cast, copy, mapping, and ORM support).

 ### How do I use it?
 An extension method that has been embedded into an object.
 For simple use, you can use it without any configuration.